 |Edmonton Oilers locker room prior to morning skate – February 1996|

-After the game, when the Kings headed out of town, I stayed in Canada – first attending a game in Calgary and then venturing to Brandon, for a little ‘scouting trip’ at a junior game.
+After the game, when the Kings headed out of town for the middle portion of the road trip, I stayed in Canada – first attending an NHL game in Calgary and then venturing to Brandon, for a little ‘scouting trip’ at a junior game.

-There were more than 10 NHL draft picks between the two rosters that night, including five number one selections.
-The Wheat Kings featured captain Chris Dingman (Calgary), Mike Leclerc (Anaheim) and Wade Redden (NY Islanders) – all part of a group that went on to play in the Memorial Cup a few months later.
+At the latter, there were more than 10 NHL draft picks between the two rosters that night, including five number one selections.
+The WHL’s Wheat Kings featured captain Chris Dingman (Calgary), Mike Leclerc (Anaheim) and Wade Redden (NY Islanders) – all part of a group that went on to play in the Memorial Cup a few months later.
 The Tri-City Americans were led by Daymond Langkow (Tampa Bay) up front and Brian Boucher (Philadelphia) in net.

 |Tri-City Americans at Brandon Wheat Kings – Manitoba, Canada – February 1996|